Scattering of Quantum Particles in de Sitter Spacetime I: The Formalism: Quantization of scalar fields in deS

-which behave as positive and negative frequency waves, respectively, in global time coordinate $t$.
+which behave as positive and negative frequency waves, respectively, in global time coordinate $t$. de Sitter symmetry transformations of the geodesic observers correspond to (proper) Lorentz transformations in the embedding space, therefore they do not reverse the course of their proper time and the signs of frequencies remains the same in all transformed reference frames.
+There is no mixing between positive and negative frequency modes induced by proper (continuous) symmetry transformations.

 By using the properties of associated Legendre functions, one can show that $\phi_n=\phi_{-n}$ and that under complex conjugation, $\phi_{ n}(t)_+^*=\phi_{ n}(t)_-$.
 The observers located near the hyperboloid throat at $X_0=0$, where $t\approx\pm\tau$ on vertical geodesics, detect them as positive and negative frequency oscillations in their own proper time.
 For ${\cal O}$ and ${\cal O}'$, $\phi_{ n}(t)_+$ are propagating forward and backward in proper time, respectively, while $\phi_{ n}(t)_-$ are propagating in the opposite proper time directions.